Ultimate Guide to Virtual Career Fair

 To satisfy this objective, the event hosts can take advantage of customized registration forms to target their intended talent.
-By incorporating fields in the form restricting access to job seekers from unassociated industries, or countries not a part of the region being scouted from, hosts can be very mindful of their attendee “composition”.
+By incorporating fields in the form of restricting access to job seekers from unassociated industries, or countries not a part of the region being scouted from, hosts can be very mindful of their attendee “composition”.

 Step 4) Candidate evaluation: How to communicate with a purpose